hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 value for that field.

-The values are descriptions of the constraints on that field and the metadata about it, expressed as a `schema.Attribute` struct value.
+The values are descriptions of the constraints on that field and the metadata about it, expressed as a `tfsdk.Attribute` struct value.

 ### Type

-The `Type` property of a `schema.Attribute` is used to specify the [attribute type](/docs/plugin/framework/types.html) of the attribute.
+The `Type` property of a `tfsdk.Attribute` is used to specify the [attribute type](/docs/plugin/framework/types.html) of the attribute.
 If the practitioner enters data of the wrong type, Terraform will automatically return a validation error to the practitioner, and this type determines what kind of attribute